News | Sign Up | A LEVER FOR SCALE

 Child Welfare Family First

-This resource center provides general information for state early childhood advocates on the Family First Prevention Program, as well as specific resources that highlights ways in which the new state option creates opportunities to design and finance home visiting and other programs and services that promote the health and well-being of young children and their families.
+This resource center provides information, tools and examples to assist state early childhood advocates in leveraging their state’s Family First Prevention Program to promote the health and well-being of young children and their families.

 Take a closer look: